-Co-Coordinator of VolsTeach and Clinical Associate Professor, VolsTeach, STEM Education/Science
+Co-Director of Undergraduate Studies; Co-Coordinator of VolsTeach and Clinical Associate Professor, VolsTeach, STEM Education/Science

 Yolanda Kirkpatrick is a clinical assistant professor for STEM Education/Science with the College of Education, Health, and Human Sciences.
 She supports teacher preparation and field supervision of undergraduate, post-baccalaureate and job-embedded candidates while teaching courses within the VolsTeach program.
 She has supported diverse learners in urban and rural communities as a teacher and mentor with AmeriCorps, Children’s Defense Fund, Project Grad, and the University of Tennessee’s Math and Science Center.